From the Conformal Anomaly to the Virasoro Algebra: Real determinant lines

-Even though for concreteness we specialize to cylinders in the present work, these definitions generalize immediately to surfaces of any genus $\genus$ and with any number $\boundaries$ of analytically parametrized boundary components.
-However, to obtain a real determinant line bundle over the moduli space of such surfaces of higher genus, the global sections based on zeta-regularized determinants of the Laplacian introduced in Section~\ref{section:genus} are needed.
+Even though for concreteness we specialize to cylinders in the present work, these definitions generalize immediately to surfaces of any genus $\genus$ and with any number $\boundaries$ of analytically parametrized boundary components (thus, to the moduli spaces~\eqref{eq:all_surfaces}).
+However, to obtain a real determinant line bundle over the moduli space of such surfaces of higher genus, the global trivializations based on zeta-regularized determinants of the Laplacian introduced in Section~\ref{section:genus} are needed.

 \begin{definition} Fix a cylinder $A \in \cylinders$ with analytical boundary parametrizations and a central charge $\charge \in \R$.
 The \emph{real determinant line} of $A$ is the set

 defined via the equivalence relation